Best OBS Studio Settings for Live Streaming [2024 Update]

 2. OBS Output Settings

-In the default settings, the selected output settings tab is selected as “Simple”.
-To optimize your OBS settings for streaming and to ensure your live stream is stable and fully functional, we recommend you follow the configuration settings shared in the “Encoder Setup” window, pictured below:
+The output settings tab is selected as “Simple” in the default settings.
+To adjust the OBS stream optimization and ensure your live stream is stable and fully functional, we recommend you follow the configuration settings shared in the “Encoder Setup” window, pictured below:

 OBS Studio Output Settings

-Customizing these settings through the Video and Audio tabs will ensure higher video quality and audio quality for your stream.
-In the Output mode, you only need to focus on the video bitrate and the audio bitrate to optimize output resolution.
+Customizing these settings through the Video and Audio tabs will ensure higher audio and video quality settings in OBS for your stream.
+In the Output mode, you only need to focus on the video and audio bitrate to optimize the best OBS resolution for streaming.

-By default, the OBS audio and video bitrate settings will be in low definition.
-Here, you can control your stream quality by selecting the optimal video bitrate to broadcast high-quality video.
+The OBS audio and video bitrate settings are in low definition by default.
+Control your stream quality by selecting the optimal video bitrate to broadcast high-quality video.

 Our suggested video OBS bitrate settings for different resolutions include: